Kage9951/Destiny2ItemManager/README.md

 \[Heavy Hunter Armor*,Plasteel Reinforcement Mod,Restorative Mod*,Paragon Mod*,Masterwork*,Mercury Vex Chrome*,Ashes to Assets,Pump Action*,Remote Connection,Rocket Launcher Reserves,Shotgun Reserves*\]

 This includeds shaders and mods if that interesets you.
-(I used Riven's Curse as a perk to make sure I always have a full set of revire dawn).
+(I used Riven's Curse as a perk to make sure I always have a full set of Reverie Dawn).

 Last thing is that you can manually mark gear as favorite and the script will leave those items untouched.